 About Downeast Wind

 Landowners with wind facilities on their property will receive annual lease payments.
-These payments continue over the projected 30-year lifespan of the wind farm, injecting millions of dollars into Washington County’s economy to support local merchants, contractors, equipment suppliers, auto dealers, and others.
+These payments continue over the projected 30-year lifespan of the wind farm, injecting close to $30 million dollars into Washington County’s economy to support local merchants, contractors, equipment suppliers, auto dealers, and others.

 Thank you to the Sunrise Economic Council for their support of Downeast Wind and its potential for the community.